tsiendragon/Bird-sound-species-classification/README.md

 To fine-tune for audio classification, we could follow the example here:
 [Audio Classification](https://github.com/huggingface/transformers/blob/main/examples/pytorch/audio-classification/run_audio_classification.py)

+## Finetune methods
+To efficiently finetune the methods, we utilize the method in [Learnable memory ViT](https://arxiv.org/abs/2203.15243)

 After preprocessing and labeling the dataset, a machine learning model needs to be trained to recognize bird species from their sounds.
 There are several algorithms that can be used for this task, such as support vector machines (SVM), convolutional neural networks (CNN), and recurrent neural networks (RNN).